pwittchen/voucher-storage-service/README.md

 # voucher-storage-service
-microservice developed during "Kyma meets CCV2 Hackathon" at SAP Poland

-this app is a small part of a bigger solution developed during the hackathon
+A microservice developed during "Kyma meets CCV2 Hackathon" at SAP Poland.
+It is responsible for providing and using promotional vouchers.
+This app is a small part of a bigger solution developed by the whole team during the hackathon.

 ## building and running